abetrack3/automate-jplag/README.md

 * #### Run your code

-    * If students are submitting mutliple files in a zip file enter the command: `python main.py --submission-folder-name "{submission folder name}" --zipped-submission`
-    * Else, enter the command: `python --submission-folder-name main.py "{submission folder name}"`
+    * Just enter the command in the terminal: `python main.py --submission-folder-name "{submission folder name}"`

 ## After running the script..